 In your bathroom, you might have two things sitting next to the toilet: A toilet brush and a plunger.

-9. Plunger: Maybe your toilet plunger is used a lot, or maybe it’s not, but regardless it too needs to be cleaned and disinfected.
-Check out the natural option (using apple cider vinegar) in this guide for cleaning your plunger.
+9. Plunger: Maybe your toilet plunger is used a lot, or maybe not, but regardless, it too, needs to be cleaned and disinfected.
+Follow the directions above for cleaning the toilet brush to clean the toilet plunger.

 If you’ve had enough of spring cleaning the bathroom for one day, we understand, and this would be a good time to stop.
-Or if you still have the time and energy, then your shower or bathtub unit is quietly waiting for you to spring clean it next.
+Or, if you still have the time and energy, your shower or bathtub unit is quietly waiting for you to spring clean it next.

 Shower